 Not easily cultivated, these precious, nutty gems are the centerpiece of our creamy and comforting mushroom pappardelle.
 Complimented by the piney fragrance of rosemary, as well as sumptuous garlic and cream, this dish is a winner amongst both vegetarians and carnivores.
 Fresh pappardelle proves a perfect vehicle for this robust sauce, and, of course, we recommend making your own from scratch following our simple guide.

-Our recipe for pappardelle with porcini and wild mushroom sauce
+Our pappardelle with porcini and wild mushroom sauce recipe

 Prep Time: 60 minutes